dagatsoin/ravioli/packages/ravioli/README.md

   `
 ```

-2. Write a autorun which will render the HTML page each time the representation is updated
+2. Write an autorun which will render the HTML page each time the representation is updated

 ```ts
 // Component.ts